 The best example of our experiential approach occurs every year on Jan.
 1, when Foundation House residents, alumni, staff and families line up on the shore together to take part in our annual Polar Bear Dip in the frigid winter waters.
 Our alumni arrive year after year bound by no commitment other than to each other, and to this community we call the Foxhole.
 If our staff arrived without their suits, it would be like leaving their duty to our mission behind.
 This crazy experience becomes a meaningful adventure when done together.

-The following is a video from our 2017 Polar Bear Dip.
+The following is a video from our 2020 Polar Bear Dip.
 Watching these videos as a group during our post-dip breakfast has become a FoxHole tradition.
 Looking back on dips from years past, we remember those who have come and gone, laugh at ourselves, and honor the commitment to this feat.
 If there is one annual activity that represents the essence of the culture we work hard to cultivate – it is this one.
 Check out this video and others on our YouTube channel.